asyxui/PTDenoising/README.md

 cd dataset
 blender -b -P .\blenderDataset.py
 ```
 Blender scenes that will be used for the dataset are stored in /dataset/scenes.
-You should add this folder and add blender scenes to expand the dataset.
+You should add this folder and add blender scenes to expand the dataset, I may not share the scenes that were used by me because of the licenses.
 I suggest packing all resources into the .blend files.
-You can download the scenes that I used in the [github release](https://github.com/asyxui/PTDenoising/releases/tag/v1.0).
 Make sure to store them in a folder test, train or val. (for example /dataset/scenes/train/scene.blend)

 Once the dataset is created, it can be patched into smaller images for the models using the createPatches.py
 ```sh